bosihou/Frogger_game/README.md

 Now you can start to play!
 Use the arrow keys on your keyboard to move the frog: Up (↑) to move forward, Down (↓) to move backward, Left (←) to move left, Right (→) to move right.
 You have three lives, and the goal is to jump to the frog-like positions across the river.
 When all 4 positions are filled, you win the game!

 ## History

 Version 1.0 (2023.3.3)

 ## Credits

 Jarrett Billingsley.
-Jarrett is the course lecture.
+Jarrett is the course lecturer.
 He helped to set up the in-game objects and colors.